chanzuckerberg/cellxgene/docs/REST_API.md

 **Response body:**

-- For 200 Success, returns numeric cluster ID for each observation or variable, organized as an array of `[index, clusterId]`:
+- For 200 Success, returns numeric cluster ID for each observation or variable, organized as an array of `[index, clusterId]`, an sorted by index:

   ```
   {